rotoclone/rotoclone-zone-content/blog/raspberry-pi-monitoring/content.md

 // ... the rest of the code from above ...
 ```

-Astute readers will note that half of the persisted stats history will suddenly disappear every so often.
+Astute readers will note that half of the persisted stats history will suddenly disappear whenever the new file gets large enough and gets renamed to overwrite the old file.
 That is true.
 But I can live with it, since it makes the code to manage the stats persistence simpler.

 You can [see the complete stats history code on GitHub](https://github.com/rotoclone/system-stats-dashboard/blob/0.1.0/src/stats_history.rs).